siddhantparadox/commandrex-cli/README.md

 - `--multi-select`: Present multiple command options to choose from interactively
 - `--api-key YOUR_KEY`: Use a specific OpenAI API key for this translation
 - `--model MODEL_NAME`: Specify an OpenAI model (default: gpt-4.1-mini-2025-04-14)
+- `--no-strict-validation`: Disable strict validation for this translation (shows guidance instead of blocking)

 **Examples:**
 ```bash